-The Ombudswoman and First Contact for instances of (sexual) abuse or violence is Dr. Michaela Hastetter (m.c.hastetter@iti.ac.at).
-The Ombudswoman will have a first interview with the person reporting an incident, write a protocol, then report it to the Rector and they will then - where necessary in coordination with the Student Chaplain - decide on what next steps to take in accordance with the official policy of the Stabsstelle Missbrauchs- & Gewaltprävention, Kinder- & Jugendschutz of the Archdiocese of Vienna.
+The Ombudsperson and First Contact for instances of (sexual) abuse or violence is Dr. Michaela Hastetter (ombudsperson@iti.ac.at).
+The Ombudsperson will have a first interview with the person reporting an incident, write a protocol, and report on the case to the Rector.
+They will then decide on what next steps to take in accordance with the official policy of the Stabsstelle Missbrauchs- & Gewaltprävention, Kinder- & Jugendschutz of the Archdiocese of Vienna and communicate this to the person having made the report.
 Cases that fall under the Austrian Criminal Code are however to be reported immediately to the local Police in Trumau.
-The Ombudswoman and First Contact does not replace the competent Austrian authorities.
+The Ombudsperson does not replace the competent Austrian authorities.
 Not reporting a crime is also a crime.
+Remember that under Austrian law persons of or above the age of 18 are considered to be of legal age and are deemed capable of knowing the law.